Thalomir/Accounting-Practice/README.md

-# Accounting-Practice
+# RPG Game

-This is a fun RPG-type game, hidden under the covers of an Accounting-Practice.
+This is a fun RPG-type game with lots of characters